 4. Current approved testers for compliance testing.

-Note: While other testers may be available, the compliance status of those testers would need to be established.
+Note: While other testers may be available, the compliance status of those testers would need to be established before testing.

 The tester Firmware must be the latest published version.